gama-platform/gama-gymnasium/README.md

         obs, info = env.reset()
 ```

-### GymansiumLink Skill
+### GymnasiumLink Skill

-The `GymansiumLink` skill is a GAMA skill of the `gama_gymnasium` plugin that allows GAMA agents to interact with Gymnasium environments.
+The `GymnasiumLink` skill is a GAMA skill of the `gama_gymnasium` plugin that allows GAMA agents to interact with Gymnasium environments.
 It adds 8 variables and 1 action to the agent

 Structure of the skill: